nshimaza/race-tmvar-async-exception/README.md

 # race-tmvar-async-exception

-This code demonstrates potential bug in GHC runtime where runtime stalls at killThread and falls into high CPU.
+This code demonstrates an issue in GHC runtime where runtime stalls at killThread and falls into high CPU.

 ## Summary of the issue